JorjaFox/website/content/posts/blog/2010/12-30-jorjas-resolutions-for-2011.md

 title: "Jorja's Resolutions for 2011"
 date: '2010-12-30T20:31:47-08:00'
 authorname: 'Mika E. (Ipstenu)'
-excerpt: 'The Humane Society asked Jorja (and nine other celebrities) about their resolutions for 2011.'
+description: 'The Humane Society asked Jorja (and nine other celebrities) about their resolutions for 2011.'
 categories:
     - 'Jorja Fox'
 tags: